IHMM Remotely Proctored Exams Available Now

 IHMM will attend and support a number of conferences and trade shows throughout 2021, virtually as well as in-person as COVID issues allow.
 Below are some of the conferences IHMM will support in 2021.

 Are there conferences you believe IHMM should attend that do not appear here?
 If so, let us know!
-Send an email to Diane McLevy and tell us what conferences we should attend.
+Sent an email to Diane McLevy at [email protected] and tell us what conferences we should attend.

 College & University Hazardous Materials Management Conference